islomar/approval-testing/README.md

 ## How to set it up
-* You need Java 1.8 and Maven installed
+* You need Java 1.8 and Maven 3.1 or higher installed

 ## How to run the tests